cseanburns/systems-librarianship/src/5b-basic-opac.md

 that are stored in the relational database.
 Such records are structured using MARC.
-Our records are very simply structured, but still, I hope this helps in creating an intuition about how OPACs and like function.
+Our records are very simply structured, but still, I hope this helps in creating an intuition about how OPACs and similar systems function.
 In the next section, we will learn how to enter data into our catalog, thereby mimicking the cataloging module of an integrated library system.